Mall Walkers and McDonald's

 For Americans, baseball, malls, Silicon Valley, jeans, or McDonald’s provide models of values around which our society revolves, such as innovation, creativity, consumerism, materialism, tradition, and change; and they also show those values our culture lacks.
 In a more general sense, symbols are a way to search for meaning where people struggle to define what is important in their lives.
 People look for symbols to make things matter, to find patterns in an often frustratingly incomprehensible world; a way of putting things together that makes sense and justifies the actions we take and the decisions we make.
 Symbols are a means of communication: they represent a universal language that has existed since the beginning of man.
 McDonald’s, iPhones, malls: these are meaningful symbols within the American identity because they were created in response to values or out of necessity or imagination.
 These are symbols that came about because of American culture, not because symbols made American culture.
 Symbols characterize history and describe all we perceive in our world, but they by no means define it.

-Katie Reis will be a junior in high school this fall.
-She enjoys playing tennis, piano, and doing anything outdoors.
+Katie Reis is a senior in high school.
+She enjoys running, painting, reading, and doing anything outdoors.
 She plans to pursue some sort of career in the humanities, as she especially loves history and Latin.
+Katie will be a freshman at Cornell University next fall.